 1. Create a Communication Plan

 One of the easiest ways to frustrate a remote team is through poor communication and the misaligned expectations that inevitably come with it.
 The problem is so pervasive that 88% of employees working remotely say they struggle with challenges related to inconsistent communication practices.
-Clarifying best communication practices should be your step one, especially if you’re managing a remote team that has previously been co-located.
+Clarifying best communication practices should be your step one, especially if you’re managing a distributed team that has previously been co-located.
 Address the appropriate way to use each of your company’s communication channels and document these guidelines in a centralized location so employees can refer to them often.

 2. Make Goals and Plans Transparent